henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Use of this script is subject to the general terms and conditions of Sanoma Media Finland, found here (only in Finnish): https://oma.sanoma.fi/v2/aihe/tilaus-ja-kayttoehdot/kayttoehdot

-In line with the terms and conditions above, use of this script is prohibited without first obtaining formal consent from Sanoma Media Finland.
-This permission can be obtained by contacting Helsingin Sanomat.
+To comply with their terms and conditions, use of this script is prohibited without permission from Sanoma Media Finland.
+This permission can be obtained by contacting Helsingin Sanomat directly.